JimKino/CPTS489-Spring-26-Ecommerce-Project/README.md

 Usage Instructions:
 - Download all files to a folder
-- In that folder run `npm install` and `npm install sqlite3` to download dependencies
+- In that folder run `npm install` to download dependencies
 - run `npm start`
 - open your browser of choice and navigate to `localhost:3000/`